bironkc24-boop/loan-app/replit.md

-# QuickLoan - Loan Management System
+# SJDC - Loan Management System

 ## Overview

-QuickLoan is a full-stack loan management platform designed for the Philippine market.
+SJDC is a full-stack loan management platform designed for the Philippine market.
 The system enables borrowers to apply for and manage loans while providing administrative and field verification capabilities through role-based access control.
 The application supports three user roles: Borrowers who apply for loans, Admins who manage the entire system, and Riders who perform field verification tasks.

 The platform offers three loan products: Personal Loans (8.5% APR, up to ₱500,000), Business Loans (6.5% APR, up to ₱5,000,000), and Education Loans (4.5% APR, up to ₱1,000,000).
 It includes features such as real-time loan calculators, document upload capabilities, status tracking, and notification systems.